In this short tutorial we are going to create a superuser on our RunCloud managed servers.

 Click the ‘Passwordless Login Only’ and ‘Prevent Root Login’ checkboxes, and press the ‘Save’ button:

-Once we have done this, we should check that our superuser can login using SSH Keys:
+Once we have done this, we should check that our superuser can login by ssh.
+If everything has been configured correctly, you should be able to login as your superuser.

 $ ssh <your-superuser>@<your-server-ip>